Švihov Reservoir

 Švihov Reservoir (vodní nádrž Švihov), also known as Želivka Reservoir, is a reservoir in the Vysočina and Central Bohemian regions of the Czech Republic.
+It is built on the Želivka River.
 With an area of 16.03 km2, it is the fourth largest reservoir in the country and the largest drinking water reservoir in Central Europe.
 It is the main source of drinking water for Prague.

 Location

 Švihov is located in the Vysočina and Central Bohemian regions, predominantly in the Křemešník Highlands.
 It is located in a sparsely populated area; no city or town is located on its shore, only Zruč nad Sázavou is located near the northern end of the reservoir.
 The D1 motorway from Prague to Brno crosses the reservoir in two places.

 Characteristics

 The reservoir is built on the Želivka river, four kilometres from its confluence with the Sázava.
 It has an area of the water surface of 16.03 km2 and total capacity of 309000000 m3.
 The dam is 58 m high.
 The reservoir is managed by Povodí Vltavy, a state-owned enterprise.

 The reservoir runs at a depth of 8 to 150 metres below the surrounding terrain.
 Due to the slight slope of most sections, the water flows through it by gravity.